ashwin-pc/OpenSearch_Changelog_Workflow/DEVELOPER_GUIDE.md

 # Developer Guide
 <!-- prettier-ignore-end -->

-This guide is for any developer who wants a running local development environment for contribuiting in this automated **Changelog and Realease Notes Process**.
-If you're planning to collaborate (e.i. adding features, fixing bugs, etc) to this repository or related ones make sure to also read the [contributing guide](CONTRIBUTING.md).
+This guide is for any developer who wants to set up a running local development environment for contributing to this **Automated Changelog and Release Notes Process**.
+We welcome contributions of all types (e.g., documentation improvements, bug fixes, new features); however, before you open a pull request, we ask that you please consult the [contributing guide](CONTRIBUTING.md).

 <!-- prettier-ignore-start -->
 <!-- omit in toc -->